DENKMAL

 What is Technotlogy?

 Technotlogy.com is not a commercial enterprise; it is a common good.
-Technotlogy offers a new concept of art and technology and reintroduces Joseph Beuys' concept of 'Erweiterte Kunst' (Extended Art) intertwined with a new extended concept of technology.Joseph Beuys proclaimed that 'only art can change the world,' implying that the essence of humanity lies in using one's creativity and thought to shape their personal and social environment.
+Technotlogy offers a new concept of art and technology by reintroducing Joseph Beuys' concept of 'Erweiterte Kunst' (Expanded Art) intertwined with a new Expanded concept of technology.Joseph Beuys proclaimed that 'only art can change the world,' implying that the essence of humanity lies in using one's creativity and thought to shape their personal and social environment.
 However, the once collaborative forces of poiesis and techne have now diverged.
 Technology, emancipated from craftsmanship and aided by science, has evolved into a technical and rational mentality.
-Art retreated into its shell and engages with the world only performatively.
-Art has become equal to artworks, not about renewing the world by using one's artistic-political potential.
-Meanwhile, technology's omnipresence has distorted the world and everything on it.
-It realises the unimaginable with a revolutionary surrender that was a cultural driving force up and to and including Beuys.Technotlogy is art, disguised as technology, aiming to transform the mentalities of both art and technology from the inside.
+Art retreated into its shell and engages with the world performatively.
+Art has become equal to artworks and the art world, not about renewing the world by using one's artistic-political potential.
+Meanwhile, technology's omnipresence has distorted the world and everything on it.Technotlogy is art, disguised as technology, aiming to transform the mentalities of both art and technology from the inside.
 The need to reverse the current situation screams for a new understanding of technology, especially since it has invaded and homogenised our minds, social structures, and environments.
-But alongside technology, art must also reconnect with its 'Erweiterte Kunstbegriff' (expanded concept of art), where artists—that is, all of us—come into contact with their creativity, not that of the creative industry, but the kind that lies at the foundation of every person to give shape to themselves and the world.
+But alongside technology, art must also reconnect with its 'Erweiterte Kunstbegriff' (expanded concept of art), where artists – that is, all of us – come into contact with their creativity.
+Not the creativity of the creative industry, but the kind that lies at the foundation of every person to give shape to themselves and the world.
 Creativity is not production, on the contrary, it is a freedom practice.Technotlogy's power is unleashed only when the dangers and hidden potentials of technology are exposed.
-Only by dispelling this ignorance can technology and art both truly support in changing the world.
-And when art awakens to change the world, be prepared.
+Only by dispelling this ignorance can technology and art – as Technotlogy – truly support in renewing the world.

 + Today

 Before Sam Altman was ousted by OpenAI's board in November 2023, his final speech on AGI focused on pushing back the veil of ignorance and advancing the frontier of discovery.
 However, the board deemed his approach too risky for humanity and briefly severed ties before investor demanded his return.
 This episode is pivotal: the sequence of discovery versus ignorance must be reconsidered.Technology, driven by a utilitarian rationale, has sidelined the artistic and vital impulse, funneling personal and communal energies – oil, animals, enslaved persons, women and child labor, data, social relations – into private domains and has subsequently ruined all ecologies.
-A.I. represents this culmination, where it has been permitted to scrape the entire written and creative output of all human intelligence to commodify it.
-Our future potential has not only been privatised and commodified, but on top of that, this technological appropriation suppresses the diversity and potential agency of individuals and collectives.In this era, marked by political cruelty, propelled by the limits of technology and media, inscribed by the horrors of mental depression induced by social media and disguised child labor, and the Palestinians facing the cybernetics of occupation, we find ourselves drowning in homogenisation.
-20 political parties in parliament, 20 times sorry, 20 flavours of peanut butter, 20 streaming providers, one topic a day, 20 people drown each day in the Mediterranean Sea.
+A.I. represents this culmination, where it has been permitted to scrape and rob the entire written and creative output of all human intelligence to commodify it.
+Our future potential has not only been privatised and commodified, but on top of that, this technological appropriation suppresses the diversity and potential agency of future individuals and communities.In this era, marked by political cruelty, propelled by the limits of technology and massmedia, inscribed by the horrors of mental depression induced by social media and disguised child labor, and the Palestinians facing the cybernetics of occupation, we find ourselves drowning in homogenisation.
+20 political parties in parliament, 20 times sorry, 20 flavours of peanut butter, 20 streaming providers, one topic per media cycle, 20 people drown each day in the Mediterranean Sea.
 Against this backdrop, suffering from the decoherence between mind, social and milieu, and responding to Sam Altman's call, Technotlogy emerges to lift our ignorance by turning the frontier of discovery towards trying to renew the world.

 ++ Architecture